uo-ec607/lectures/12-parallel/12-parallel.md

 As I've tried to emphasise, `future` is relatively new on the scene.
 It certainly is not the first or only way to implement parallel processes in R. However, I think that it provides a simple and unified framework that makes it the preeminent choice.
 What's more, the same commands that we use here will carry over very neatly to more complicated settings involving high-performance computing clusters.
 We'll experience this first hand when we get to the big data section of the course.

 You've probably also noted that keep referring to the "future ecosystem".
 This is because `future` provides the framework for other packages to implement parallel versions of their functions.
-The two that I am focusing on today are 1) the [**future.apply package**](https://cran.r-project.org/web/packages/future.apply/index.html) (also by Henrik), and the [**furrr package**](https://davisvaughan.github.io/furrr/index.html) (an implementation for purrr by [Davis Vaughan](https://twitter.com/dvaughan32)).
+The two that I am focusing on today are

+1. the [**future.apply** package](https://cran.r-project.org/web/packages/future.apply/index.html) (also by Henrik), and
+2. the [**furrr** package](https://davisvaughan.github.io/furrr/index.html) (an implementation for purrr by [Davis Vaughan](https://twitter.com/dvaughan32)).

 In both cases, we start by setting the plan for resolving the future evaluation.
 I recommend `plan(multiprocess)`, which is a convenient way of telling the package to choose the optimal parallel strategy for our particular system.
 We then call our functions --- which involve minor modifications of their serial equivalents --- and let future magic take care of everything else.

 #### 1) future.apply